mia-chono/kao/README.md

 * Manga-scantrad

 > *information*: you can download again a same scan with force parameter
-## Group all PDF in one directory
+## Group all PDF, ZIP, CBZ in one directory
 * update 2022.08.07
-When you use the property --move-pdf, all pdf files will be moved to a folder named pdf.
+When you use the property --move-pdf with --extension, all files with your extension will be moved to a folder named "your_extension".
-the pdf folder will be created if not exists at the root of the downloads folder if you don't give a path.
+the "extension" folder will be created if not exists at the root of the downloads folder if you don't give a path.

-if you give a specific path to move all pdf (including sub-folders), the pdf folder will be created if not exists at the path given earlier.
+if you give a specific path to move all files with your extension (including sub-folders), the "extension" folder will be created if not exists at the path given earlier.

 ### Example 1 - no given path
 Example for `py __main__.py -m "/path/to"`: